-- > Vote against indemnification proposals that would expand coverage beyond just legal expenses to acts, such as negligence, that are more serious violations of fiduciary obligations than mere carelessness. - > Vote against proposals that would expand the scope of indemnification to provide for mandatory indemnification of company officials in connection with acts that previously the company was permitted to provide indemnification for at the discretion of the company's board (i.e., "permissive indemnification") but that previously the company was not required to indemnify. - Vote for only those proposals that provide such expanded coverage in cases when a director's or officer's legal defense was unsuccessful if: (i) the director was found to have acted in good faith and in a manner that the director reasonably believed was in the best interests of the company; and (ii) only if the director's legal expenses would be covered.
+- > Eliminate directors' and officers' liability for monetary damages for violating the duty of care. - > Eliminate directors' and officers' liability for monetary damages for violating the duty of loyalty. - > Expand coverage beyond just legal expenses to liability for acts that are more serious violations of fiduciary obligation than mere carelessness. - Expand the scope of indemnification to provide for mandatory indemnification of company officials in connection with acts that previously the company was permitted to provide indemnification for, at the discretion of the company's board (i.e., "permissive indemnification"), but that previously the company was not required to indemnify.

-1b-6.
+Vote for those proposals providing such expanded coverage in cases when a director's or officer's legal defense was unsuccessful if both of the following apply:

+- > If the individual was found to have acted in good faith and in a manner that the individual reasonably believed was in the best interests of the company; and - > If only the individual's legal expenses would be covered.

+1b-5.
 Board Size

 Proposals which would allow management to increase or decrease the size of the board at its own discretion are often used by companies as a takeover defense.
-Boston Trust / Walden supports management proposals to fix the size of the board at a specific number, thus preventing management, when facing a proxy contest, from increasing the board size without shareholder approval.
+Boston Trust Walden supports management proposals to fix the size of the board at a specific number, thus preventing management, when facing a proxy contest, from increasing the board size without shareholder approval.
 By increasing the size of the board, management can make it more difficult for dissidents to gain control of the board.
 Fixing the size of the board also prevents a reduction in the size of the board as a strategy to oust independent directors.
 Fixing board size also prevents management from increasing the number of directors in order to dilute the effects of cumulative voting.